KotSTis/AILP/README.md

 kill

 ARGUMENTS
-1. the medical expert claims murder and it depends on the witness1 but can be voided if unreliable1
+1. the medical expert claims murder and it depends on the witness2 but can be voided if unreliable1
-2. the wintess2 claims not_intent and it depends on unreliable1 but can be voided if witness1
+2. the wintess2 claims -intent and it depends on unreliable1 but can be voided if witness1
 3. murder depends on intent and kill
-4.
+4. witness1 claims intent and it depends on evidence
-5.
+5. defendant claims -intent and it depends on wintess2

 ASSUMPTIONS AND WEIGHTS
 evidence, kill
-0.6, 0.5
+0.6, 0.5, 0.8 , 0.5, 0.5

 ### Example input 2
 PROPOSITIONS